seregazhuk/seregazhuk.github.io_old/_posts/2017-07-05-reactphp-udp.md

 }
 {% endhighlight %}

 Now our main `process` method will look like this.
-Very simply stuff:
+Very simple stuff:

 {% highlight php %}
 <?php